 help the STA in AP discovery.
 Value 1 indicates the presence of the Neighbor AP Information that is used to

-recommend the STA to switch to other channel, other band, or neighbor AP.
+recommend the STA to switch to the channel, the band, or the neighbor AP as specified in the Neighbor AP Information field.
 Values 2, and 3 are reserved.

 The TBTT Information Count subfield is 4 bits in length and contains the number of TBTT Information

 fields that are included in the Neighbor AP Information field.
-A value of 0 indicates no TBTT Information
+The TBTT Information

-field is present.
-If the TBTT Information Field Type subfield is set to value 0 then the TBTT Information

 Count subfield value is non-zero.